wambergo/RePAP/README.md

 - Types of atoms ```n_type```, default=1

 ## Model performance (radial_distribution_function)
-As a measure of the quality of the generated samples, we consider the radial distribution function which measures the average number density of atoms at a distance r.
+As a measure of the quality of the generated samples, we consider the radial distribution function (RDF) which measures the average number density of atoms at a distance r.

 We define the RDF reconstruction error as